 We account for our goodwill and other indefinite-lived intangible assets under Statement of Accountings Standards No. 142, Goodwill and Other Intangible Assets ("FAS 142").
 Under FAS 142 the Company no longer amortizes goodwill, including the goodwill included in the carrying value of investments accounted for using the equity method of accounting, and certain other intangible assets deemed to have an indefinite useful life.
 FAS 142 requires that goodwill and certain intangible assets be assessed for impairment using fair value measurement techniques on an annual basis and when events occur that may suggest that the fair value of such assets cannot support the carrying value.
 Goodwill impairment is tested using a two-step process.
-The first step of the goodwill impairment test is used to identify potential impairment by comparing the fair value of a reporting unit with its net book value (or carrying amount), including goodwill.
-If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired and the second step of the impairment test is unnecessary.
-If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
-The second step of the goodwill impairment test compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
-If the carrying amount of the reporting unit's goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that excess.
-The implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
-That is, the fair value of the reporting unit is allocated to all of the assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination and the fair value of the reporting unit was the purchase price paid to acquire the reporting unit.
-The impairment test for other intangible assets consists of a comparison of the fair value of the intangible asset with its carrying value.
-If the carrying value of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
+The first step of the goodwill impairment test is used to identify potential impairment by comparing the fair value of a reporting unit is considered not impaired and the second step of the impairment test is unnecessary.
+If the carrying amount, goodwill of the reporting unit is considered not impaired and the second step of the amount of impairment test is goodwill.
+If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill, an impairment test is unnecessary.
+If the carrying amount of the reporting unit's goodwill exceeds the implied fair value of the reporting unit's goodwill, an impairment loss is recognized in a mount equal to that excees.
+The implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination and the fair value of the reporting unit (including any unrecognized intangible assets) as if the reporting unit abusiness consists of a comparison of the fair value of the reporting unit was the purchase price paid to acquire the reporting unit.
+The impairment test for other intangible assets consists of a comparison of the fair value of the reporting unit was the purchase price paid to acquire the reporting unit.
+The impairment test for other intangible assets consists of a c